cyriljohn147/Tech-buzz/README.md

 AWS AppSync enables developers to connect their applications and services to data and events with secure, serverless and high-performing GraphQL and Pub/Sub APIs.
 You can do the following with AWS AppSync:

 ->Publish real-time data updates to your applications.
 ->Only pay for API requests and any real-time messages that are delivered.

 - **AWS Amplify (for hosting):** [Link to AWS Amplify Documentation](https://docs.amplify.aws/)

 AWS Amplify is a fully managed service by Amazon Web Services (AWS) designed to simplify the process of developing and deploying web applications.
 It provides a set of tools and services that make it easier for developers to build scalable and feature-rich web applications.
-Here are some key details about AWS Amplify:
+Some key details about AWS Amplify are Continuous Deployment, Built-in Scalability

-->Continuous Deployment\n
-->Built-in Scalability
+.
 - **GraphQL (API):** [Link to GraphQL Documentation](https://graphql.org/learn/)

 GraphQL is like a superhero language for making apps talk to servers.
 Instead of asking for too much or too little information, it lets you ask for exactly what you need.
 It's like ordering a customized pizza instead of getting a fixed menu deal.
 This makes apps faster and saves data.